gbmhunter/blog/content/programming/algorithms-and-data-structures/image-processing/image-registration/index.md

 [MIND](http://iplab.dmi.unict.it/miss14/MISS2014-ReadingGroup00-All-Paper.pdf).

 MIND (Modality Independant Neighbourhood Descriptor) aims to extract structural content in the local region which is which can be seen in other modalities.

+The concept is based on the idea that each pixel in an image can be assigned a MIND descriptor, which is a vector of real numbers which desribes the local structure of that pixel.
+The number of elements in this vector depends on the choice of _search space_.